Watermaster Plumbing

 Water health and safety

-An abnormal water condition like cloudy looking water is usually no cause for concern (especially if, as we mentioned above, the water tends to clear up after just a few minutes) but anything beyond that might require further investigation.
+An abnormal water condition like cloudy-looking water is usually no cause for concern (especially if, as we mentioned above, the water tends to clear up after just a few minutes).
+Still, anything beyond that might require further investigation.

 While they might not necessarily pose a threat to your health, discoloured water or water with unexplained particles should not be consumed until the appropriate investigation and testing has taken place.